DevQuest-Education/Lesson-1/README.md

 ## Step 2: Write your first program
 - In `hello.js`, write code that:
-  - Create a variable that has your name
-  - Print this to the terminal!
+    - Print your name to the terminal!

 ## Step 3: Commit your changes
-- Add your new file to Git using the command line
+- Add your new file to Git using the command line `git add .`
-- Create a commit with a descriptive message
+- Create a commit with a descriptive message `git commit -m "THIS IS A VERY DESCRIPTIVE MESSAGE"`
-- Push your changes to your GitHub repository
+- Push your changes to your GitHub repository `git push`

 ## Step 4: Verify your submission
 - Go to your GitHub repository in a web browser